William B. Cushing

-William Barker Cushing (4 November 1842 – 17 December 1874) was an officer in the United States Navy, best known for sinking the during a daring nighttime raid on 27 October 1864, for which he received the Thanks of Congress.
+William Barker Cushing (November 4, 1842 – December 17, 1874) was an officer in the United States Navy, best known for sinking the during a nighttime raid on October 27, 1864, during the American Civil War, for which he received the Thanks of Congress.
+Accounts of the raid made Cushing famous in the United States and gave him the nickname Albemarle Cushing.

 Cushing was the younger brother of Medal of Honor recipient Alonzo Cushing.
 As a result, the Cushing family is the only family in American history to have a member buried at more than one of the United States Service Academies.

 Biography

 Early life

 Cushing was born in Delafield in the Territory of Wisconsin, and was the youngest of four brothers and had two sisters.
 After his father died from pneumonia when he was still a young child, the family relocated to Fredonia, New York.
-He was expelled from the United States Naval Academy, just before graduation, for pranks and poor scholarship.
+William was expelled from the United States Naval Academy, just before graduation, for pranks and poor scholarship.
 In particular, he received a failing grade in Spanish after drawing a picture of the Spanish professor biting a horse.
 The Spanish professor was offended because, in actuality, the horse had bitten him.
-At the outbreak of the American Civil War, however, he pleaded his case to United States Secretary of the Navy Gideon Welles himself, was reinstated and went on to acquire a distinguished record, frequently volunteering for the most hazardous missions.
+At the outbreak of the Civil War, however, Cushing pleaded his case to United States Secretary of the Navy Gideon Welles himself, was reinstated and went on to acquire a distinguished record, frequently volunteering for the most hazardous missions.
 "His heroism, good luck and coolness under fire were legendary."

 Civil War

 Cushing saw action during the Battle of Hampton Roads and at Fort Fisher, among many others.
-He was promoted to lieutenant in 1862, and to commander in 1872.
-Two of his brothers died in uniform, Alonzo H. Cushing in the Battle of Gettysburg, for which he was awarded the Medal of Honor, and Howard B. Cushing, while fighting the Chiricahua Apaches in 1871.
+He was promoted to lieutenant in 1862 and to commander in 1872.
+Two of his brothers died in uniform: Alonzo H. Cushing in the Battle of Gettysburg, for which he was posthumously awarded the Medal of Honor in 2013, and Howard B. Cushing while fighting the Chiricahua Apaches in 1871.
 His eldest brother, Milton, served in the Navy as a paymaster.